hugomenz/spike_codemirror-Angular_integration/README.md

   ]
 ```

-In your main.ts or at the root of your application
+In the main entry point of our application (e.g. `main.ts`), we can import the necessary language files for CodeMirror.

 ```javascript
 import "codemirror/mode/javascript/javascript";
 import "codemirror/mode/markdown/markdown";
 ```

-Use the component in `app.component.html`
+Then, we can use the `ngx-codemirror` component in our template (e.g. `app.component.html`):

 ```javascript
   <ngx-codemirror